vwheatle/SystemsProgramming-WarmUp/warmUp.md

 - and `p2` is **overwritten** with the address of this heap-stored integer.
 	- This means that we lose the address `main` wanted `p2` to use...
 - and `funct` returns, losing the reference to the heap-stored integer and leaking memory.
-- finally, `main` tries to dereference its still-not-actually-initialized pointer and segfaults and dies.
+- Finally, `main` tries to dereference its still-not-actually-initialized pointer and segfaults and dies.

 Even if we passed a pointer to the local integer pointer by writing `funct(&p)`, this wouldn't be enough &mdash; we still need to update the types to indicate that we're passing a pointer to a pointer to a thing.
 Convoluted!